- Baby led weaning: When babies are given a choice

 Baby led weaning is a great option for introducing solid foods to your new baby.
-It allows the baby to develop healthy and strong eating habits while enjoying foods that the rest of the family can also enjoy.
+It allows the baby to develop healthy and strong eating habits while enjoying baby led weaning foods that the rest of the family can also enjoy.
 I’d like to share some very simple, family-friendly meals that we made a lot while my kids were very little.
-We still make a lot of these today actually and my kids are 3 and 6 years old.
+We still make a lot of these soft foods for babies today actually and my kids are 3 and 6 years old.
 Eating meals as a family is a very important part of our day.
 Especially right now, during times of high stress and uncertainty.

 - Omit salt.
 Small babies should have a low-sodium diet and avoid adding salt to their food.
 As an adult, you can always add salt to your dish on your own.